 4 of Cups

-Usually associated with selfishness, isolation, or stagnation in relationships, the 4 of Cups is a closed heart and a closed mind.
-Echoing themes from the 5 of Rings that appeared earlier in this reading, this card wants us to be more aware of the opportunities and possibilities that are within reach and to celebrate the communities and connections that we have.
+Usually associated with selfishness, isolation, or stagnation in relationships, the 4 of Cups represents a closed heart and a closed mind.
+Echoing themes from the 5 of Rings that appeared earlier in this reading, this card wants us to be more aware of the opportunities and possibilities that are within reach and to celebrate our communities and connections.

 Card Four: A Gift From Your Shadows